open-services/open-services/services/1-evaluating/website-deploy.md

 (the prices are wild fantasy.
 We have to look at what actually makes sense)

 (if 4GB is not enough?
 People write an email/Get a per GB plan?)

+#### Dynamic Pricing

+Another interesting pricing strategy would be to combine the available storage and bandwidth, change the pricing depending on that.

+So the more size is being used by sites, the more expensive the plans get.
+Up until the point where more storage is available in the service.

+Tradeoff is that it becomes a bit of a pyramid scheme where the earlier you create your site, the cheaper it gets.

+### Handling incoming deletion-requests

+In order to be lawful, the service needs to respond to incoming requests from law enforcement when requesting deletion of websites.

+### Analytics

+Website-Deploy will gather metrics all around the platform to better understand the usage and be able to troubleshoot issues when they arise.
+We commit to making sure the same data we use for this, is the very same data and UI you yourself can you to get insights into the running service.
+With this commitment, comes the commitment of making sure the data is aggregated and anonomous enough that no one will be able to get insights into YOUR specific project.